vicetrice/ViceGUI/README.md

 # ViceCAD
-Really basic GUI API made in C++ with openGL
+Really basic GUI framework made in C++ with openGL